 You will be able to meet with academic advisors at both institutions.
-Your TAMU-CC academic advisors are located in the TAMU-CC Department of Undergraduate Studies (DUGS) in the Faculty Center.
+Your TAMU-CC academic advisors are located in the TAMU-CC University College in the Faculty Center.
 Del Mar College academic advisors are located in the Harvin Center in the Student Enrollment Center.

 How will I set up my class schedule(s)?

-Incoming VIP students will register for courses while attending a New Student Orientation, Islander Launch, on the TAMU-CC campus.
-Academic advisors from both institutions will be present to make appropriate course recommendations.
-Factors that influence suggested courses include: Core Curriculum requirements, previously-earned college credits (such as dual credits or AP credits), choice of academic major, exam scores such as TSI/SAT/ACT or Math Placement Exams, prerequisite limitations, and course availability.
+Incoming VIP students will register for courses during New Student Orientation, Islander Launch at TAMU-CC.
+Academic advisors from both institutions will make appropriate course recommendations.
+Factors that influence suggested courses include: Core Curriculum requirements, previously-earned college credits (such as AP credits), choice of academic major, exam scores such as TSI/SAT/ACT or Math Placement Exams, prerequisite limitations, and course availability.

 VIP students must coordinate their class schedules between the two institutions to avoid time conflicts.
 The goal is to minimize transitions between campuses.
 Many students have found that a Monday/Wednesday/Friday class schedule at TAMU-CC and a Tuesday/Thursday schedule at Del Mar College (or vice versa) is most efficient.
 If such a schedule is not possible, you may need to have classes on both campuses on the same day.
 If so, you should try to schedule one campus in the morning and the other in the afternoon to minimize transitions.
 Always allow at least one hour between classes (for commuting and parking) when you change campuses during the day.